RonakThakkar/aws-certification-learnings/cloud-practitioner.md

 <br>

+# Amazon EC2

+Secure and resizable compute capacity for virtually any workload in AWS cloud.

-# Amazon EC2 instance types
+## Amazon EC2 instance types

-## General purpose instances
+### General purpose instances

 provide a **balance** of compute, memory, and networking resources.
 You can use them for a variety of workloads, such as: